 In angiocardiography (597 patients), the adverse reactions with an estimated incidence of one percent or higher are: hot flashes 3.4%; angina pectoris 3.0%; flushing 1.8%; bradycardia 1.3%; hypotension 1.0%; hives 1.0%.

 In a clinical trial with 76 pediatric patients undergoing angiocardiography, 2 adverse reactions (2.6%) both remotely attributed to the contrast media were reported.
 Both patients were less than 2 years of age, both had cyanotic heart disease with underlying right ventricular abnormalities and abnormal pulmonary circulation.
 In one patient pre-existing cyanosis was transiently intensified following contrast media administration.
 In the second patient pre-existing decreased peripheral perfusion was intensified for 24 hours following the examination.
 (See “PRECAUTIONS” Section for information on high risk nature of these patients.)

 Intravascular injection of contrast media is frequently associated with the sensation of warmth and pain especially in peripheral arteriography and venography; pain and warmth are less frequent and less severe with ISOVUE (lopamidol Injection) than with diatrizoate meglumine and diatrizoate sodium injection.

-The following table of incidence of reactions is based on clinical studies with ISOVUE-M (lopamidol Injection) in about 686 patients.
+The following table of incidence of reactions is based on clinical studies with ISOVUE in about 2246 patients.

 General Adverse Reactions To Contrast Media